caf62219/tech-blog/README.md

 # Tech Blog

 # Description
-    -This project involved creating an interactive Tech Blog.
+    - This project involved creating an interactive Tech Blog.
-    -The Tech Blog is deployed through Heroku.
+    - The Tech Blog is deployed through Heroku.
-    - The user is able to view the current blog posts.
+    - The user is able to view the current blog posts on the homepage of the application.
-    - Once the user logs in then the user is presented with the ability to add comments to posts, add new posts and update posts.
+    - Once the user logs in, then the user is presented with the ability to add comments to posts, add new posts and update or delete posts.

 # Installation